Skip to main content

 “Meendeep has refused to accept Suryapalian supremacy and has pledged their loyalty to Neelambargarh.
 Her Highness thinks that Suryapali is thinking of teaching Meendeep a lesson.”
 Kausani whispered again.
 “How and when she doesn’t know.”
 Trinayani Devi felt concerned.
 She had no way to inform Priyambada or Ishaan Dev about it or even warn her brothers.
 Telling Sumedha to do so would raise suspicion on her part.
 What could she do?
 Trinayani Devi’s eyes filled with tears as the morsel refused to go down her throat.
 Meendeep was not strong enough to resist Suryapali if attacked.

-Urvi was waiting for Devdoot to return as she sat with the food she had just cooked and fanned over it with a leaf to keep the insects away.
+Urvi was waiting for Devdoot to return as she sat with the food she had just cooked and fanned it with a leaf to keep the insects away.
 There was still no sign of him.
-The lamp shone and danced in the sudden gusts of fanning as she sat with eyes fixed on the threshold holding her breath and reciting what she wanted to tell him, in her head.
+The lamp shone and danced in the sudden gusts of fanning as she sat with eyes fixed on the threshold, holding her breath and reciting what she wanted to tell him, in her head.
 She was almost sure he would be somewhere else for the night when she heard footsteps and straightened herself.
 Devdoot arrived at the threshold and was surprised to find her waiting for dinner.
 Usually, it was an unsaid rule between them that she came home in time, ate her meal and slept, to make sure she was properly rested before resuming work in the morning.
 Devdoot knew instantly what she was concerned about.
 He tried to force a smile and lighten the mood with, “So what did you cook today?”
-Urvi got up to face him before he could sit down for his meal and he instinctively held her hand to help her get up.
-She looked at him intendedly and whispered “Are you really alright, Devdoot?”
-He nodded as she looked worried and before he could utter reassuring words, Urvi hugged him.
+Urvi got up to face him before he could sit down for his meal, and he instinctively held her hand to help her get up.
+She looked at him intently and whispered, “Are you really alright, Devdoot?”
+He nodded as she looked worried, and before he could utter reassuring words, Urvi hugged him.

 Devdoot froze for a moment, a little scared that the little one would be crushed between them, as her belly touched his abdomen, before feeling the warmth of comfort Urvi provided.
 “I was worried when you didn’t return home yesterday.”
 She whispered in a complaining tone.
 He held her gently enough not to make her aware of how much he wanted that hug.
-He sighed, as Urvi held on close, and admitted to himself, in the deepest corner of his heart that although he was upset about Mallal, this hug was what moved him more.
+He sighed as Urvi held on close and admitted to himself, in the deepest corner of his heart, that although he was upset about Mallal, this hug was what moved him more.
 She cared, even if it was different from what he often dreamt of now.
 And that was enough for them.
-He reassured her by patting her head that he was fine and every warrior and their families and friends were prepared for such a day.
+He reassured her by patting her head that he was fine, and every warrior and their families and friends were prepared for such a day.

-“If the Maharaja goes to war and I follow who knows…” Urvi’s gasp made him stop as she frowned, and her eyes twinkled.
+“If the Maharaja goes to war and I follow, who knows…” Urvi’s gasp made him stop as she frowned, and her eyes twinkled.
 “Don’t say such things.
 They say the gods of death lurk around at night and hear us speak.”

 “Do they?”
 He was amused as he let go of her hug and sat down to eat.
 It didn’t escape him how she was still trying to decipher his emotions by staring at his face.
 She fanned as he ate, making him aware of her stares as he cleared his throat and spoke again,